-CCHRA works closely with community providers, including Continuum of Care (CoC) organizations, to develop strategies to address homelessness.
-In addition, the Authorities receive an annual contract from the County Mental Health office to provide Housing Services for MH.IDD persons.
+CCHRA works closely with community providers, including Continuum of Care (CoC) organizations and Safe Harbor, to develop strategies to address homelessness.
+In addition, CCHRA receives an annual contract from the County Mental Health office to provide Housing Services for Mental Health, Intellectual and Developmental Disabilities (MH.IDD) persons.
+Services are offered to people of all ages with serious mental illness or intellectual and developmental disabilities.
+Residents of Cumberland or Perry Counties call either Stevens Center in Carlisle or Penn State Holy Spirit in Camp Hill.